c4tom/DreamDevBox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

    <br />

 .. important::
-   When using a shared Devilbox server and another Devilbox setup on your local computer, ensure that you are using different :ref:`env_tld_suffix` in order to not confuse DNS records.
+   When using a shared DreamDevBox server and another DreamDevBox setup on your local computer, ensure that you are using different :ref:`env_tld_suffix` in order to not confuse DNS records.